abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

   Sort.Direction=ASC
 ```

-This is rendered as a form with separate inputs in Swagger UI.
+and it is rendered as a form with separate inputs in Swagger UI.

 ![swagger ui with separate inputs](./swagger_fromquery.png)

-If we try to send the parameter as JSON we can't have it bind to a complex type. `SearchQuery query` parameter is always empty.
+If we try to send the parameter as JSON we can't get it to bind to a complex type. `SearchQuery query` parameter is always empty.

 We could `POST` this JSON in the request body, but that breaks the convention and doesn't signal that the endpoint is actually idempotent.